-The Terms of Reference of the Regional Steering Committee and Regional Secretariat of the GF-TADs for Europe were endorsed in 2010.
+The Terms of Reference of the Regional Steering Committee and Regional Secretariat of the GF-TADs for Europe were endorsed in 2020, during 9th meeting of the GF-TADs Steering Committee for Europe.

 The European branch of the GF-TADs was originally intended to provide a coordinated and effective response to the threat of avian influenza (highly pathogenic avian influenza [HPAI] strain H5N1) affecting several European countries.
 Additionally, it provided a multi-stakeholder consultation and coordination platform to define a longer-term harmonised regional vision and policy for the prevention and control of priority transboundary animal diseases in the region.
 Among these, Avian Influenza (HPAI), Foot and Mouth Disease (FMD), African Swine Fever (ASF), Classical Swine Fever (CSF), Peste des Petits Ruminants (PPR), Rabies.
 Since 2012, Brucellosis was added, to face its growing epidemiological importance in Central Asia and the Caucasus.
 Reinforcing Veterinary Services was also selected as a priority theme for action in the region.